-Recommended Corrective Action Summary Current Progress and Next Steps RCA 7 • Update the data management syste The DMS is continuously updated as new data is collected. reflect correct, current, and con information.
-Describe rationale for management boundaries, if applicable. area to DWR in the next GSP Plan Amendment.
+Recommended Corrective Action Summary Current Progress and Next Steps RCA 7 Update the data management system to reflect correct, current, and complete information.
+Describe rationale for management area boundaries, if applicable.
+The DMS is continuously updated as new data is collected.
+Management areas have been evaluated with the El Paso management area to be proposed to DWR in the next GSP Plan Amendment.